 In the example given in Fig. 2.2 there are only three data blocks and therefore the computation of the fourth node in the second row is missing a child.
-The rest of the computation remains the same as in the previous example (see Fig. 2.1).
+Thus, the last node is replicated and the computation is continued as in the previous example (see Fig. 2.1).
 Should an odd number of nodes occur at any other point during the computation, then the same rule is applied.